whiskyechobravo/kerko/README.md

       recommended for indexing by [Google Scholar][HighwirePress_Google], and are recognized by many other databases and reference management tools, including the [Zotero Connector][Zotero_Connector] browser extension.
+* Syndication feeds: [Atom][Atom] syndication feeds are automatically generated.
+    * The main feed lists to the most recently added bibliographic records.
+    * Any search results page has a related feed that lists the most recently added bibliographic records that match the search criteria.
+Thus, a user having a specific area of interest can obtain a custom feed simply by performing a keyword search and/or selecting one or more filters.
+    * Basic metadata is provided directly in the feeds, using unqualified [Dublin Core][Dublin_Core] tags.
 * Sitemap: an [XML Sitemap][XML_Sitemap] is automatically generated, and you may use it to help search engines discover your bibliographic records.
 * Exporting: users may export individual records as well as complete